 You may also want to connect with our digital ambassadors to learn more about student life at Karolinska Institutet.

-If you have practical questions regarding residence permit, insurance, course start etc. please find contact details to our staff at the bottom of this page.
+Please note!
+If you have questions about your results, residence permit, insurance, course start etc. please find contact details to our staff at the bottom of this page.

 To connect with our digital ambassadors: